vuejs/vuepress/docs/default-theme-config/README.md

 ## Service Worker

-The `themeConfig.serviceWorker` option allows you to configure about service worker.
+The `themeConfig.serviceWorker` option allows you to configure the service worker.

 ::: tip
 Please do not confuse this option with [Config > serviceWorker](../config/README.md#serviceworker), [Config > serviceWorker](../config/README.md#serviceworker) is **site-level**, while this option is **theme-level**.